In the course of event planning, you get to know a little bit about almost everything.

 Though Buddhists don’t typically celebrate Diwali, Vajrayana Buddhists observe it as the festival of Swanti as do Hindus in the Newar region of Nepal.

 Both Swanti and Tihar are Nepalese variations of the Diwali festival.

 The festival takes place over five days, with the third day being the main event day.
 In our case, Saturday November 14th 2020 was the big day.

 And here’s how the five days went down.

 1. Dhanteras: (Day of fortune)

 2. Naraka: Chaturdashi (Day of knowledge)

 5. Bhai Duj: (Day of love between siblings)

-On Diwali night, most Hindus offer prayers to Lakshmi, the goddess of wealth, and Ganesh, the god representing good fortune and wisdom for the coming year.
+On Diwali night, most Hindus offer prayers to Lakshmi, the goddess of wealth, and Ganesh, the god of good fortune and wisdom, for the coming year.

 As the religious ceremony comes to a close, sweetmeat offerings are placed in front of the deities.
 While small clay lamps known as diyas are arranged inside homes and outdoors, too.